GraphWalker/graphwalker.github.io/content/docs/introduction.md

 The last command will automatically generate an interface of the model in Login.graphml.The interface is found in the folder **target/generated-sources/graphwalker/**.

-If you check your folder, it willl contain following files and folders:
+If you check your folder, it will contain following files and folders:

 ```
 %> tree